gohugoio/hugo/content/en/methods/shortcode/Inner.md

 ```

 {{% note %}}
 Content between opening and closing shortcode tags may include leading and/or trailing newlines, depending on placement within the Markdown.
-Use the [`trim`] function as shown above to remove both carriage returns and newlines.
+Use the [`strings.TrimSpace`] function as shown above to remove both carriage returns and newlines.

-[`trim`]: /functions/strings/trim/
+[`strings.TrimSpace`]: /functions/strings/trimspace/
 {{% /note %}}

 {{% note %}}